temporalio/temporal-learning/docs/getting_started/python/hello_world_in_python/index.md

 ---
 id: hello-world-tutorial-python
 sidebar_position: 3
-keywords: [python,temporal,sdk,tutorial]
+keywords: [python, temporal, sdk, tutorial]
 last_update:
   date: 2023-01-09
 title: Build a Temporal "Hello World!"
 Application in Python
 sidebar_label: Build a Temporal Application in Python
-description: In this tutorial you will build your first Temporal Application using the Python SDK
+description: In this tutorial, you will build your first Temporal Application using the Python SDK
 tags: [Python, SDK]
 image: /img/temporal-logo-twitter-card.png
 ---